Autodesk/sitoa/README.md

 Finally, you should provide a description of the test in the `README` file, including both a one-line summary and an optional, longer, more detailed description.

-You can list all the tests with its oneliner description with:
+You can list all the tests with their one-line description with:

 ```
 abuild testlist